certtools/intelmq/docs/user/bots.rst

 **Note**

+The "cleanup" procedure, sends out the aggregated events or drops them based upon the given threshold value.
+It is called on every incoming message and on the bot's initialization.
-If you're running on low traffic ( less events within the given timestamp ) we'd recommend reloading or restarting the bot via cronjob each 30 minutes.
-This has to be done to fire the cleanup process, and the cleanup process sends out the aggregated events or drops them based upon the given threshold value.
+If you're potentially running on low traffic ( no incoming events within the given timestamp ) it is recommended to reload or restart the bot via cronjob each 30 minutes (adapt to your configured timespan).
+Otherwise you might loose information.

 I. e.:

 .. code-block:: bash

    crontab -e

-   0 * * * *   intelmqctl restart my-aggregate-bot
+   0,30 * * * *   intelmqctl reload my-aggregate-bot

 For reloading/restarting please check the :ref:`intelmqctl` documentation.